King of the Ring (2000): Main event matches

-The seventh match of the event was a Hardcore Evening Gown match for the WWF Hardcore Championship between champion Pat Patterson and challenger Gerald Brisco.
+The seventh match of the event was a hardcore evening gown match for the WWF Hardcore Championship between champion Pat Patterson and challenger Gerald Brisco.
 Brisco brought a 2x4 to the ring while Patterson brought a teddy bear to the ring.
 Patterson suggested that he would lay down for Brisco so that Brisco could easily pin him for the title.
 Brisco agreed, but Patterson started attacking Brisco.
 Brisco performed a Bronco Buster on Patterson in the corner.
 Crash Holly then interfered in the match and attacked Brisco with a trash can.
 Holly used the 24/7 rule and pinned Patterson to win the Hardcore Championship.
 As a result, the match resulted in a no contest.

-The eighth match was a three-on-two Handicap Tables Dumpster match pitting the Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) against D-Generation X (Road Dogg and X-Pac) and Tori.
+The eighth match was a three-on-two handicap tables dumpster match pitting the Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) against D-Generation X (Road Dogg, X-Pac, and Tori).
 The match started in the ring, but the action would quickly move outside the ring.
 The Dudleyz dominated most of the match by knocking out Road Dogg through a table, eliminating him from the match.
 X-Pac battled Bubba Ray with some quick moves, but D-Von suplexed X-Pac over the top rope onto the table.
 Tori hid in the dumpster.
-The Dudley Boyz began chasing Tori until DX took advantage by attacking the Dudleyz with steel chairs.
+The Dudley Boyz began chasing Tori until DX took advantage by attacking the Dudley Boyz with steel chairs.
 The Dudley Boyz were then shoved into the dumpster and Tori closed the lids of the dumpster.
 As a result, DX and Tori won the match.
-After the match, the Dudleyz came out of the dumpster and pulled Tori out of the dumpster.
-DX tried to save Tori, but the Dudley Boyz hit the 3-D on X-Pac.
+After the match, the Dudley Boyz came out of the dumpster and pulled Tori out of the dumpster.
+DX tried to save Tori, but the Dudley Boyz hit the "3-D" on X-Pac.
 Road Dogg was also hit with a 3-D. D-Von brought a table and set it in the ring.
 Bubba Ray caught Tori and powerbombed her through the table.